epigramai/tfserving-python-predict-client/README.md

 There is one here https://hub.docker.com/r/epigramai/model-server/

 ## How to use
-Assume we have a model server running on localhost:9000, model_name=mnist and model_version=1.
+Check out the examples.
+The download scripts with test data and models will not work unless you have access to Epigram AI GCS buckets, but feel free to use the examples as a starting point.

+Although the models and test data is hidden to the public, the predict client is open source.

-#### predict_client.prod_client.PredictClient
+#### predict_client.prod_client
 def __init__(self, host, model_name, model_version):
  - host: the host (e.g. localhost:9000)
  - model_name: your model name, e.g. 'mnist'
  - model_version: model version, e.g. 1.

-PredictClient.predict(self, request_data, request_timeout=10):
+ProdClient.predict(self, request_data, request_timeout=10):
- - request_data: the data as a numpy array, in batches
+ - request_data: the data as a numpy array, with the same shape as the model's input tensor
  - request_timeout: timeout sent to the grcp stub

- `from predict_client.prod_client import PredictClient`
+ `from predict_client.prod_client import ProdClient`

  `client = PredictClient('localhost:9000', 'mnist', 1)`

  `client.predict(request_data)`

- The predict function returns a list of scores.
-For instance, if you send an mnist image to the client, it will return a list of length 10, where argmax of that list is the correct class.
- The predict client will return None if it fails.
+ The predict function returns a dictionary with keys for each output tensor.
+The values in the dictionary will have the same shapes as the output tensor's shape.
+If an error occurs, predict will return an empty dict.

-#### predict_client.prod_client.MockPredictClient
+#### predict_client.mock_client
-def __init__(self, host, model_name, model_version):
+def __init__(self, model_path):
- - host, model_name and model_version same as PredictClient
- - num_scores: if the prediction fails (let's say the server is not running), then Predict client will return [0] * num_scores where num_scores is the output size of the model that should have been served.
+ - model_path

-MockPredictClient.predict(self, request_data, request_timeout=10):
+MockClient.predict(self, request_data, request_timeout=None):
- - request_data and request_timeout same as PredictClient
+ - request_data and request_timeout same as ProdClient, except request_timeout not used in mock client.

- `from predict_client.mock_client import MockPredictClient`
+ `from predict_client.mock_client import MockClient`

- `client = MockPredictClient('localhost:9000', 'mnist', 1, num_scores=10)`
+ `client = MockClient('path/to/model.pb')`

  `client.predict(request_data)`

- The predict function returns a list of scores.
-For instance, if you send an mnist image to the client, it will return a list of length 10, where argmax of that list is the correct class.
- The mock predict client will return \[0\] * num_scores if it fails.

- ## TODO
- - Should be possible to send in batches.
-If you send multiple images in a batch, then the return value have length batch_size * scores_per_example.
-E.g if you send 5 mnist images, the return value will be a list with 50 floating points, reshape it and do argmax and you have the classes.

-## Examples
-The mnist example expects an mnist model to be served on localhost:9004.
-In order to run examples/mnist.py you need to install flask.
-Send a POST request to localhost:5000 with an mnist image, and you should get a response with predictions for mnist back.

-The concurrent example will run three request in parallel using gevent.
+The predict function returns a dictionary with keys for each output tensor.
+The values in the dictionary will have the same shapes as the output tensor's shape.
+If an error occurs, predict will return an empty dict.